Ramsey-Gicharu/alx-system_engineering-devops/0x00-shell_basics/README.md

-file 14: script to copy all html files from current directory to parent directory Task 15: move all files beginning with an uppercase letter to directory /tmp/u file 16: delete all macs files in the working dir
+file 14: script to copy all html files from current directory to parent directory Task 15: move all files beginning with an uppercase letter to directory /tmp/u file 16: delete all macs files in the working dir task 17: script to create directories in the working dir